edited by Brea Reimer (2016) from the original by Ashley Cierlak-Lubben (2004)

 Related Nonprofit Organizations

-- Youth Philanthropy Connect (YPC), a special project of the Frieda C. Fox Family Foundation, celebrated its five-year anniversary in 2016.
-YPC connects youth grantmakers (ages 8-21) and the adults who support them to each other, to resources, and learning across the U.S. YPC hosts biennial conferences and then regional gatherings on the off-years. (http://www.fcfox.org/ypc-story/)
+- Youth Philanthropy Connect (YPC), a special project of the Frieda C. Fox Family Foundation, connects youth grantmakers (ages 8-21) and the adults who support them to each other, to resources, and learning across the U.S. YPC hosts biennial conferences and then regional gatherings on the off-years. (https://www.fcfox.org/ypc-story/)

 - MCFYP (Michigan Community Foundations Youth Project) has been established for over twenty years and helps to coordinate and pipeline youth philanthropy within Michigan.
 It oversees 86 grantmaking committees and hosts a yearly two-day conference for youth. (https://www.michiganfoundations.org/youth)